 - Programs for: College mental health and suicide prevention

-- Programs for: Suicide prevention training and Professional Development for teachers
+- Programs for: Suicide prevention training and Professional Development for teachers and educators

 This is my second year holding PD (professional development) for Sandoval Academy teachers in New Mexico, a school for K-8th grade.
 This was a virtual suicide prevention presentation, The Emotionally Naked Truth About Student Suicide.
 The goal was not to turn teachers into therapists but to spot kids at risk and have the conversations that matter.
 And then to know the next steps, what to say and how to make the warm handoff.

-Catch kids from getting into crisis
+Prevent kids from getting into crisis

 Our kids have underdeveloped coping skills because they get less “face time” than previous generations.
 Because when the digital age moved in, that which we thought would bring us together pushed us apart.
 Add to that, the overwhelming nature of information coming at this generation.

 If we can spot kids who are having issues early, we can arm them with the life skills to prevent addiction, self-harm, or even suicide later.

 As a mental health speaker for schools, I help teachers know the early signs and risk factors for suicide.
 But more importantly, I share case studies about teachers who have been creative in building a foundation of student wellness with very small changes.